Microbiology Department Overview

 Where We Are Now

 In 1998, Dr. Uhr stepped down as Chair after 25 years of distinguished service, and the Department was split and reorganized.
 Michael Norgard, Ph.D., became the new Chair of Microbiology, with the mission of expanding research in cellular microbiology, microbial pathogenesis, cell biology, virology, and host-parasite interactions.
-The Center for Immunology also was newly created, which eventually became an autonomous Department of Immunology under the direction of Ward Wakeland, Ph.D.
+The Center for Immunology also was newly created, which eventually became an autonomous Department of Immunology under the initial direction of Ward Wakeland, Ph.D.

 The Department of Microbiology continues to focus on mechanisms underlying host-pathogen interactions, with emphasis on understanding key effector molecules involved in microbial virulence expression.
 The strengths of the Department continue to be in the areas of bacterial and viral pathogenesis.